-Individuals receiving disability in 2019 have a maximum benefit or $2,861 per month.
+Individuals receiving disability in 2019 have a maximum benefit of $2,861 per month.

-To qualify for disability benefits in the first place, you must meet the standards for “substantial gainful activity” (SGA).
-To show you are disabled, you must not be able to meet certain income levels.
-If you earn more than that income level, you are engaging in SGA and therefore do not meet the SSA’s strict definition of being disabled.
+To qualify for disability benefits in the first place, you must not be engaging in “substantial gainful activity” (SGA).
+If you earn more than the prescribed income limit, you are engaging in SGA and therefore do not meet the SSA’s strict definition of being disabled.
 Remember, the SSA considers only claimants with severe disabilities eligible for benefits, so making less than this income limit is one of the first factors in determining your eligibility.

 The following are the most recent income limits for disability applicants:

 - If you are blind, you must make under $2,040 per month.

 - If you are not blind, you must make under $1,220 per month.

 2020 Disability Income Limits

 - If you are blind, you must make under $2,110 per month.